floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 *Research Question 3*: How can static analysis of source code identify module boundaries in a modular monolith architecture that maximize internal cohesion and minimize external coupling?

 We start by presenting the background information about the use case, followed by a description of the experimental setup.
-Next, we utilize our proposed solution on the use case application, evaluate the effectiveness, and present the results.
+Next, we utilize #acr("MOSAIK") on the use case application, evaluate the effectiveness, and present the results.
 Finally, we discuss the results and analyze the implications of the proposed solution in a broader context.

 == Background